stefan-hoeck/idris2-uv/docs/src/Docs/UV/Intro.md

 We first note, that the result of the file opening request is stored in the request's `result` field: This is an integer that's either a file handle or an error code (if the value is less than zero).
-In case of an error, we can get a proper error message with `uv_strerror`.
+In case of an error, we can get a proper error message by converting the result to an `UVError` first.
 If all goes well, we have to issue a new asynchronous request.
 For this, we allocate another request pointer (`readFS`).
 We also need to allocate a byte array where the data read from the file can be stored: We allocate